huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ip address 192.168.1.1 255.255.255.0
 no shut
 ```
-11) confirm that R1 can ping the tap interface
+Confirm that R1 can ping the tap interface
 ```
 end
 ping 192.168.1.254
 ```
-12) Confirm that the gns3server can ping R1
+Confirm that the gns3server can ping R1
-* you will need to do this on the gns3server

-we now need to Configure OSPF and a static default route then redistirbute that route into ospf, this will allow R2 to send traffic to the gns3server and outwards *REWORD*
+Configure OSPF and a static default route then redistirbute that route into ospf

-13) Configure OSPF

 On R1
 ```